-"As a business leader, I appreciate a functional resume that outlines clearly and succinctly exactly what you will bring to the table," said Phil Shawe, co-CEO of translation technology company TransPerfect.
+"As a business leader, I appreciate a functional resume that outlines clearly and succinctly exactly what you will bring to the table," said Phil Shawe, president and CEO of translation technology company TransPerfect.
 "Communicating these clearly and accurately is also the best way to make sure your career move is a win-win – you are able to bring value in your new role and for your new company."

 In addition to helping you zero in on the specific skills an employer wants, this resume format can reduce redundancy when describing similar positions.

 "[If] someone has worked as a desktop technician for several small clients ... it's better for that person to list their skills [under] 'desktop technician' versus listing multiple short-term contracts," said Josh Ridgeway, director of MSP delivery for staffing firm Kavaliro.
 "It cuts down [on] repeating [the description] for each role and shortens the overall length of the resume."